 Here’s a test: how would a child feel hearing a parent talk about “dividing them 50/50″ versus hearing both parents talk about “sharing” time equally?
 There is a fundamental difference between these two perspectives.
 And kids know it.
-Not only does it help to change the perspective away from some kind of competition, but dropping all talk of percentages also frees up the parties to focus better on the child’s needs.
+Not only does it help to change the view away from some competition, but dropping all talk of percentages also frees up the parties to focus better on the child’s needs.
 A better route is always cooperation.

 When we’re using the phrase “shared parenting time,” we’re not so fixated on ending up at 183 overnights each year.
 Sharing may be equal, or it may not.
 But it’s still sharing.
-Use of percentages is easy and quick and in the heat of serious negotiations, even lawyers may slip into this bad habit.
+Use of percentages is easy and quick, and in the heat of serious negotiations, even lawyers may slip into this bad habit.
 But it’s not productive.
-It comes from the wrong perspective and it can be a serious distraction from child-focused plans.
+It comes from the wrong perspective, and it can be a severe distraction from child-focused plans.

 The focus of splitting parenting time should be on parents spending good, quality time with their kids.
 To accomplish this objective, we look at, among other things: